 However, in general terms you should aim to have a hold percentage close to 5%, anything higher than that is a clear sign you are working with the best pay-per-head for your player sheet.
 If you are not averaging a 5% hold, then here is what you need to do.

 - Analyze your Players: If you find that you have an unusual amount of sharp players, then you might need to look at the possibility of either getting rid of a few that are damaging your bottom line or limiting their actions so you can minimize their negative impact.

 - Take a Close Look at the Betting Odds: In the sports gambling industry, it all comes down to numbers.
 You need volume, and you need balance.
 A sharp line will create interest while keeping containing the exposure.
 Lose lines are too volatile for long-term profitability.
 We won’t deny that when used correctly, a loose line could result in big profits, but they could also end up costing you, big time!

 The purpose of this exercise is to find out how satisfied you are with your current business platform.
 If you see room for improvement in how you as a bookie are handling your clients, then you can start making those changes right away.

 However, if you conclude that most of your business woes are due to the negligent performance of your price per head service, then you have no choice but to look for a better option.

-Having realistic expectations on the service provided by a pay per head is essential.
+Having realistic expectations of the service provided by a pay-per-head is essential.
 You should know that there will never be a perfect match.
 However, some services are more flexible and personalized than others, take www.AcePerHead.com, for example; unlike most PPH companies, they don’t just focus on the big fish.
-They understand that small and medium-size player sheets can be just as profitable as large ones.
-So, they create packages that adjust to the needs of agents, instead of having the agents adjusts to pre-established service packages.
+They understand that small and medium-sized player sheets can be just as profitable as large ones.
+So, they create packages that adjust to the needs of agents, instead of having the agents adjust to pre-established service packages.